galthaus/ceph/README.md

 ### ceph-osd ###

 The `ceph-osd` role implements causes Ceph to claim all available storage on a node, and make available to the Ceph cluster.
 OSDs communicate with each other and the mons to form the core of the Ceph cluster -- no other roles are needed for applications that talk to the cluster directly using RADOS.
-Right now, the `ceph-osd` role will use all of the disks that do not have partitions, filesystems, or LVM metadata on them -- in the future, the `ceph-osd` role will use the yet-to-be-written Crowbar resource reservation framework to determine what disks to use.
+Right now, the `ceph-osd` role will use all of the disks that do not have partitions, filesystems, or LVM metadata on them -- in the future, the `ceph-osd` role will use the Crowbar resource reservation framework to determine what disks to use, and will act intelligently to place journals on SSD drives where desirable.
 The `ceph-osd` role requires the `ceph-config` role and the `ceph-mon` role.

 ### ceph-mds ###